acosonic/csv2mysql-transform/README.md

 # csv2mysql-transform
-Loads csv file into mysql database and allows per row transformation
+Loads csv file into mysql database and allows per row transformation, per-row transformation is given in separate file loaded as argument, so that it can be used multiple times on per-csv/mysql table

 ## Example CSV Input